Non-uniform Berry-Esseen theorems for weakly dependent random variables: Introduction

-For partial sums of iid summands non-uniform Edgeworth expansions were obtained under various conditions, see for instance \cite{Nag65}, \cite{Osipov67}, \cite{Osipov72} and \cite{Petrov72}.
-See also \cite{ChenShao2001, Bobkov2018} for a non-uniform Berry-Esseen theorem for independent but not necessarily identically distributed summands (see also the recent papers \cite{BR BE} and \cite{Shao}).
-However, despite the variety of applications of non uniform Berry-Esseen theorems and Edgeworth expansions (described in Sections \ref{IntApp1} and \ref{IntApp2} below), the literature about non-uniform estimates for weakly dependent random variables is not as vast as the literature in the uniform case.
+Non uniform Berry-Esseen theorems for partial sums of iid summands are by now a classical result, see for instance \cite{Nag65}, \cite{Osipov67}, \cite{Osipov72} and \cite{Petrov72}.
+See also \cite{ChenShao2001} for a non-uniform Berry-Esseen theorems for independent but not necessarily identically distributed summands, \cite{ChenShao2004} for local dependent summands, \cite{Jirak2015, Jirak2016, Jirak2023} for Bernoulli shifts, \cite{[DewanandRao2005]} for associated sequences and \cite{Aus} for $\alpha$-mixing stationary random fields.
+We also refer to \cite{BE}, \cite{Shao} and \cite{Tu} for non-uniform bounds in different contexts.
+However, despite the variety of applications of non uniform Berry-Esseen theorems (described below), the literature about non-uniform estimates for weakly dependent random variables is not as vast as the literature in the uniform case.
 The goal of this paper is to extend the known results from the uniform case to the non-uniform case, as will be discussed in the following sections.
+This will be done by using an abstract scheme that allows us to capture the following types of sequences: \begin{itemize}